Showing posts with label children. Show all posts

 John was on his way to Africa along with Sally and the boys.

-Fun in the sun all day but first the boys had to do their chores.
+They would believe the Atlantic Ocean, and the boys loved swimming, fishing, and surfing.
+Fun in the sun all day, but first the boys had to do their chores.

 Living in Africa would be hard work because there was no modern farm equipment to use.

-John spent long hours planning his techniques to teach the locals.
+John spent long hours planning his teaching techniques for the locals.

 Sally spent most of he time getting the small schoolhouse ready for the children.